 Tapping the village’s resources has also created entirely new jobs, including for refugees.
 Hafez Al Nayeb Al Hussein came from Syria to Lebanon with his family in 2013.
 In Tal Abbas, he is now cultivating the land.
 “My eldest son recently joined me at work because more people were needed in the field, which doubled our family’s income,” says Hafez.

-These are a few results from a project where UNDP is working with the Lebanese Ministry of Energy and Water, the German Federal Ministry for Economic Cooperation and Development (BMZ) and the German development bank KfW, to improve water management and ensure livelihoods in four villages in the Akkar district.
+These are a few results from a project where UNDP is working with the Lebanese Ministry of Energy and Water, with funding from Germany through the German Development Bank KfW, to improve water management and ensure livelihoods in four villages in the Akkar district.
 For the farmers, the upgraded irrigation system — now reaching 80 percent of Tal Abbas’ lands — means that they no longer have to purchase water from other sources.
 And with the Ostouane River now reaching more areas, farmers have also increased investments and are cultivating year around, on the entire capacity of their lands.

 Water is key to a sustainable future